mrichinfinite/scratch/README.md

 The scratch3 folder contains a basic Ruby lesson.

-The scratch1 folder is complete, but scratch2 and scratch3 are still a work in progress.
+The scratch1 folder is complete, but the scratch2 and scratch3 folders are still a work in progress.
 Despite this, all the code in this repo will still run successfully.

 Stay tuned, more to come!